Skip to content

 Frequently Asked Questions

-- daily if less than 1 month old.
+• Daily if less than 1 month old

-- weekly between 1–6 months old.
+• Weekly between 1–6 months old

-- monthly from 1 year of age.
+• Monthly from 1 year of age

-When to measure length or height?
+When should I measure length or height?

-How to assess weight loss after birth?
+How should weight loss after birth be monitored?

 For example, a child born at 3.500kg who drops to 3.150kg at 5 days has lost 350g or 10%; in a baby born at 3.000kg, a 300g loss is 10%.